mandar-damle/HDM-documentation/pages/01.HDM Documentation/04.get-started/10.vcd/default.md

 Test connectivity.

 1. Test that the VCD tenant portal can be accessed from source environment.
-1. Deploy a TestVM(linux or windows) on the premises and cloud side, attach the respective WAN network.
+1. Deploy a TestVM(linux or windows) on the premises and cloud side, attach the respective WAN Network configured earlier.
+1. Test connection to the tenant portal from the TestVM.
 1. Try to ping from premises VM to Cloud VM and reverse.
 1. If you are able to ping successfully you setup is operational.